jagregory/abrash-black-book/index.md

             -   [256-Color Mode](33-02.html#Heading7)
             -   [Setting the Palette RAM](33-02.html#Heading8)
             -   [Setting the DAC](33-03.html#Heading9)
-        -   [If You Can’t Call the BIOS, Who Ya Gonna Call?](33-03.html#Heading10)
+        -   [If You Can't Call the BIOS, Who Ya Gonna Call?](33-03.html#Heading10)
         -   [An Example of Setting the DAC](33-03.html#Heading11)